rreed/polyglot/README.md

 30. Find the sum of all the numbers that can be written as the sum of fifth powers of their digits.
 (Groovy)
 31. How many different ways can £2 be made using any number of coins?
 (Scheme)
 32. Find the sum of all products whose multiplicand/multiplier/product identity can be written as a 1 through 9 pandigital.
 (PHP)
+33. Find the product of the denominators of all four two-digit curious fractions.
+(Common LISP)
 40. Find the product of the 1st, 10th, 100th, 1000th, 10000th, 100000th, and 1000000th digits of Champernowne's constant.
 (F#)
 48. Find the last ten digits of the series 1^1 + 2^2 + 3^3 ... + 1000^1000.
 (Julia)